Editor's note: This post was updated in January, 2019.

-You’ve read about it… how Millennials work differently, and how they have different expectations in the workplace then those who came before them.
-Shuck and Herd (2012) emphasized that “the age of leader as position is quickly fading” and will be replaced with workplaces that emphasize how the work gets done rather than how much work is accomplished.
-As Generation Y just edged out the Baby Boomers as the largest group represented in the American workforce, employers have no choice but to design workplace practices that will attract and engage this important group.
-Shuck and Herd (2012) pointed out that these employees seek workplaces that understand their unique needs and offer meaningful work experiences.
-Millennials simply expect a culture that is foundational to an engaged workforce.
+By now you've certainly read about or even personally experienced the shift in job expectations among younger workers.
+In fact, 2012 research by Shuck and Herd emphasized that “the age of leader as position is quickly fading” and will be replaced with workplaces that emphasize how the work gets done rather than how much work is accomplished.
+Millennials seek workplaces that understand their unique needs and offer meaningful work experiences.
+In short, they expect a culture that is foundational to an engaged workforce.

 Engaging your workforce comes down to a few core practices that must become part of the organization’s culture and leadership personality in order to move the dial toward higher engagement.